dhellmann/pymotw-3/source/codecs/index.rst

-After the encoding and decoding maps are defined, a few additional classes need to be set up, and the encoding should be registered.  :func:`register` adds a search function to the registry so that when a user wants to use the encoding :mod:`codecs` can locate it.
+After the encoding and decoding maps are defined, a few additional classes need to be set up, and the encoding should be registered.  :func:`register` adds a search function to the registry so that when a user wants to use the encoding ``codecs`` can locate it.
 The search function must take a single string argument with the name of the encoding, and return a :class:`CodecInfo` object if it knows the encoding, or ``None`` if it does not.